har-in-air/VhARIO-ESPC3/README.md

 # Credits

-PCBA and prototype design in collaboration with Benoit Arnal.
+Prototype design, component sourcing and PCB assembly in collaboration with Benoit Arnal.